aanunez/yt2gif/README.md

 # yt2gif
-Downloads a youtube video, turns it into a gif with optional subtitles.
+Downloads a youtube video and turns it into a gif.
+By writing a short python script subtitles and scenes (in any order) can be added.

-Based on [this](https://github.com/1-Sisyphe/youCanCodeAGif).
-WIP.
-Lots of the code is still under their MIT license, but I'm expecting to eventually overhaul everything.
+A gernalized version of [this](https://github.com/1-Sisyphe/youCanCodeAGif) project.

 #### Dependencies